AODtorusan/esphome-influxdb_v2_oss/FULL_CONFIGURATION.md

   backlog_drain_batch: 10
   tags:
     device: ${node_name}
-  measurements:
+  sensors:
 ```

-This section configures the InfluxDB component itself, but not the
+This section configures the InfluxDB component itself.
-measurements to be queued (see below for those).

 First, the basic details required to connect to the InfluxDB server:
 URL, organization, and token.